Siem Reap, one of Best Digital Nomad Destinations in South East Asia

 Costs: from $10 for a Twin room with Fan & from $13 for a Double room with A/C

 If you intend to stay longer there are many serviced apartments in Siem Reap.
 These start at $200 per month.
 For $300 you get a very nice apartment.
 These are some of the best resources:- The facebook page Siem Reap Real Estate was recommended to me.
-Here are 2 other good websites:- Angkor Wat Real Estate and Siem Reap Properties.
+2 other good websites are:- Angkor Wat Real Estate and Siem Reap Properties.

 The center of Siem Reap is very walkable and if you do need to get a 5 to 10 min tuk tuk ride, this only costs $2.
 Make sure to set the price before your journey.
 If you leave yourself vulnerable the tuk tuk driver will take advantage of this and try to charge you more.
 Also it is very popular to rent a bicycle.
-A lot of guesthouse offer the service.
-Rosy Guesthouse for instance charges $3 per day to rent a bicycle.
+A lot of hotels/guesthouses/hostels offer the service and normally cost $3 per day.

 7. Angkor Wat